Lovable favorites return and new favorites are introduced

 "PLEASE PASS THE TORTS is a worthy successor to Morrison's earlier work, TORTS "R" US.
 That book had me laughing hysterically from the first page to the last.
 It is by far the wittiest work in the English language since I wrote The Importance of Being Earnest." - Oscar Wilde

-Be sure to read the book that started it all
+Be sure to read (or listen to) the book that started it all

 Believing that most attorneys take themselves and their cases much too seriously, and that there is much humor to be found in modern litigation, Morrison set out to write a legal farce that captures some of the humor and absurdity in modern litigation, particularly class action litigation.